What used cars tell us about the risk of too much inflation hitting the economy

 So far, the sharp increases in these pandemic-popular segments have been offset by even sharper declines in the cost of categories most affected by covid 19-related travel restrictions, such as international airfare (down 28 percent from February of last year to this January) and spectator sports (down 18 percent).

-In Durham, N.C., Michael Darrow watched used car prices tank at the beginning of the pandemic.
+In Durham, N.C., Michael Darrow, 56, watched used-car prices tank at the beginning of the pandemic.
 Darrow owns The Auto Finders, the 25-year-old business he runs with his wife, son and a handful of other employees.

-Darrow, 56, watched used car prices tank at the beginning of the pandemic.
 But as states reopened, dealers scrambled to restock their lots.
 Darrow said wholesale prices appreciated 2 percent each week through May and June — “hard to believe on a used car.”
 Prices evened out through late summer and fall, then jumped about 1.5 percent each week by the end of 2020, he said.

 Business owners like Darrow say they there isn’t much room to raise retail prices beyond what they’re paying at auction.
 The supply chain for new cars has been constrained by factory shutdowns and ongoing precautions to keep workers safe.
-And that, in turn, is pinching the used car market, which relies heavily on trade-ins and auto parts.
+And that, in turn, is pinching the used-car market, which relies heavily on trade-ins and auto parts.
 A global microchip shortage is bungling supply chains even more.

 All told, it’s more expensive for dealers to repair and source their models, on top of the added cost of staying open in a pandemic.